- promoting the study of biosocial sciences -

 The inaugural Geoffrey Harrison Lecture was given in Oxford on 3rd November 2017 by Professor Melissa Parker of the London School of Hygiene and Tropical Medicine.
 The title of the lecture was Ebola: A Biosocial Journey.

-The Parkes Foundation will contribute to travel and accommodation of the speaker.
-The lecture and reception will be organized by Oxford Biological Anthropology.
+The Parkes Foundation contributes to the spearker's travel and accommodation expenses.
+The lecture and reception are organized by Oxford Biological Anthropology.

 |© Parkes Foundation | Webmaster and Design|